Global phase diagram of two-dimensional dirty hyperbolic Dirac liquids

+To scrutinize the imprints of the boundary, containing a large fraction of the total number of sites on hyperbolic lattices with OBC, we compute the typical DOS on decagons and sites in each generations, including the ones living at the edge with coordination number 2.
+In all these cases the typical DOS at $E=0$ vanishes in the clean system and for weak disorder.
+The results are shown in the Supplemental Material~\cite{SM}.

 To attribute such peculiar outcomes in (chiral) orthogonal class Dirac semimetals [Fig.~\ref{fig:Fig1}(c)] to its background negative spatial curvature, we compute $\rho_{t}(0)$ on honeycomb lattices with periodic boundary conditions in all directions.
-The results are shown in Fig.~\ref{fig:Fig2}(e), depicting that $\rho_{\rm typ}(0) \to 0$ for arbitrarily weak disorder as the system size approaches the thermodynamic limit $N \to \infty$ or $n_{\rm tot} \to \infty$.
-These numerical findings are consistent with the standard wisdom that dirty orthogonal class systems always exist in the Anderson insulating phase~\cite{TradDis:1}.
+The results are shown in Fig.~\ref{fig:Fig2}(d), depicting that $\rho_{t}(0) \to 0$ for arbitrarily weak disorder as the system size approaches the thermodynamic limit $N \to \infty$.
+Such numerical findings are consistent with the standard wisdom that dirty 2D orthogonal class systems always exist in the Anderson insulating phase~\cite{TradDis:1}.